Jonathan Birch (philosopher): Career

 In March 2024, Birch was appointed to the Animals in Science Committee.
 Later that year, along with Jeff Sebo and Kristin Andrews, he launched the New York Declaration on Animal Consciousness.
 The declaration affirms that "there is strong scientific support for attributions of conscious experience to other mammals and to birds"; that "the empirical evidence indicates at least a realistic possibility of conscious experience in all vertebrates (including reptiles, amphibians, and fishes) and many invertebrates (including, at minimum, cephalopod mollusks, decapod crustaceans, and insects)", and that "when there is a realistic possibility of conscious experience in an animal, it is irresponsible to ignore that possibility in decisions affecting that animal".
 Birch was in Vox's 2024 "Future Perfect 50", a list highlighting individuals contributing to a better future.

 Birch's second book, The Edge of Sentience: Risk and Precaution in Humans, Other Animals, and AI, was released in open access in July 2024 by Oxford University Press.
 The book examines topics such as the mind-body problem, which entities can be considered sentience candidates, (Note: According to Birch, "A system S is a sentience candidate if there is an evidence base that (a) implies a realistic possibility of sentience in S that it would be irresponsible to ignore when making policy decisions that will affect S, and (b) is rich enough to allow the identification of welfare risks and the design and assessment of precautions.") how to handle uncertainty, reasonable precautions, policy proposals, and distinctive challenges in the case of AI.
+The book won The Royal Institute of Philosophy's 2025 Nayef Al-Rodhan Book Prize.

 In March 2025 the London School of Economics announced the creation of the Jeremy Coller Centre for Animal Sentience, supported by a £4 million donation from the Jeremy Coller Foundation.
-The Centre, due to launch in autumn 2025 under Birch's directorship, will bring together interdisciplinary expertise to advance the scientific study of animal feelings and their policy implications.
+The Centre launched in autumn 2025 under Birch's directorship, aiming to bring together interdisciplinary expertise to advance the scientific study of animal feelings and their policy implications.
 Its agenda includes developing guidance for policymakers and NGOs, advising on behavioural change and the abolition of inhumane practices, and exploring ethical applications of artificial intelligence in relation to animals.